 Solvent: {2}

 \

 Nucleus:

 {3}".format(specItem.frequency().toFixed(4),

 specItem.scaleWidth().toFixed(2),

 specItem.solvent,

 specItem.nucleus()),

 true

 // Move the text item to the right-top part of the spectrum

 textItem.translate(specItem.right - textItem.width - 20 -

 textItem.left, specItem.top - textItem.top);

 break;

 case "Molecule":

+item.translate(50, 30);

+// Move the molecule to be placed

 below the spectrum title

 break;

 d.update();

 '''

-Once you have the script saved (please bear in mind that the script file will need to have the same name as the function which you want to call, in this case the name of the script must be 'layout2.qs') in the Mnova scripts folder (and then have restarted the program), you will be able to add it to the toolbar just by following the menu: 'View/Toolbars/Customize Toolbars'.
-This will display the 'Customize
+Once you have the script saved (please bear in mind that the script file will need to have the same name as the function which you want to call, in this case the name of the script must be 'layout2.qs') in the Mnova scripts folder (and then have restarted the program), you will be able to add it to the toolbar just by following the menu: 'View/Customize User Interface/Customize Toolbars'.
+This will display the

-Toolbars' dialog box.
+'Customize Toolbars' dialog box.
 Then, click on the '+' button to create a new toolbar and type its name (Scripts Toolbar) by clicking on the 'Rename' button.